Rep. Marshall’s primary win in Kansas buoys GOP Senate hopes

 TOPEKA, Kan.
 (AP) — Republicans brimmed with newfound confidence Wednesday about keeping an open Senate seat in Kansas after establishment-backed Rep. Roger Marshall won the party’s nomination, advancing to face an unusually formidable Democrat in a tough year for the GOP.

 Marshall’s first tasks were quickly refilling his campaign treasury and rebuilding Republican unity after an often-bitter primary campaign.
-But he and other Republicans immediately previewed the fall campaign in which they are expected to use the threat of Democrats capturing a Senate majority to try and blunt blunt Barbara Bollier’s efforts to woo GOP-leaning independent voters and moderate Republicans.
+But he and other Republicans immediately previewed the fall campaign in which they are expected to use the threat of Democrats capturing a Senate majority to try to blunt Barbara Bollier’s efforts to woo GOP-leaning independent voters and moderate Republicans.

 Republicans are trying to keep their 53-47 Senate majority with competitive races in other states such as Arizona, Colorado and Maine and the coronavirus pandemic causing President Donald Trump’s standing with voters to slide.
 GOP leaders had feared that the Kansas seat would be in play if lightning-rod conservative Kris Kobach won the nomination after losing the 2018 Kansas governor’s race.